Ficool

 The Void: [ANTI-MAGIC: TOGGLE] – Status: Inactive.

-He stood up, his bones creaking.
+He stood up, his bones creaking like old floorboards.
 The weight of the mana inside him felt like he was submerged in deep water.
 It wasn't just energy; it was mass.
-He dressed in his most durable training clothes—rough linen trousers and a tight-fitting tunic—and stepped out into the pre-dawn chill of Hage.
+Every movement required a conscious effort to push against the density of his own power.

 04:30 – The Morning Protocol: Mana-Forging 2.0

 Lencar reached his usual spot on the cliff edge.
-The giant demon skull loomed in the distance, a silent monument to the power he intended to surpass.
-In previous years, his "Mana-Forging" had been a delicate process of using a small puddle of mana to create resistance.
-Today, he was going to use a flood.
+The giant demon skull loomed in the distance, a silent, skeletal monument to the power he intended to surpass.
+The wind whipped at his hair, biting and cold.

 "Argh!"

-He held the stance for sixty minutes.
-Every second was a battle against the "Resource" he now possessed.
 When he finally released the pressure, he didn't collapse.
-He stood perfectly still, his muscles twitching with a frantic, metabolic heat.
+He couldn't.
+His muscles had locked up.
+He stood perfectly still, swaying slightly in the wind, his body twitching with a frantic, metabolic heat.
 He could feel the siphoned mana beginning to flood the micro-tears in his muscle fibers, repairing them at a rate that defied nature.

 09:00 – Output Calibration: The Inflexible Artillery